TheOtherMonkey/EventAggregation/README.md

 # EventAggregation
-Basic event aggregator using weak references
+A basic in-memory event aggregator using weak references written using .Net Standard 2.0